ChargePi/ChargePi-go/ReadMe.md

 - **Easy replication** - ChargePi is easy to replicate.
 It can be deployed on a Raspberry Pi or any other Linux-based device.
 Configurations can be easily exported from an existing device to other devices.
 - **Hardware-agnostic** - ChargePi supports a variety of hardware components.
 You can mix and match the hardware components to create a charging station that suits your needs.
+You can also write custom drivers for currently unsupported hardware.
+We are always looking for contributors to add support for new hardware components.
+- **Modular** - ChargePi is modular, allowing you to add or remove components as needed, based on your use case.
+You can easily add new hardware components or functionalities to your charging station.
-- **API** - ChargePi comes with an API that allows you to integrate it with other systems.
+- **API** - ChargePi comes with an API that allows you to integrate it with other systems or implement custom functionality.

 ## Roadmap